oookevin53/Clever_Capsaicin/README.md

 ## Data Collection:

-The images and metadata used in the this project was scraped from [Heat Hot Sauce Shop](https://heathotsauce.com/) and [Amazon](https://www.amazon.com/) (sorry if you're reading this).
+The images and metadata used in the this project were scraped from [Heat Hot Sauce Shop](https://heathotsauce.com/) and [Amazon](https://www.amazon.com/) (sorry if you're reading this).

+The features used include:
+- Ingredients (type of peppers used, fruits, etc.)
+- Flavor profile (smoky, sweet, tangy, etc.)
+- Heat level
+- If the sauce was featured on a show/blog

 ### Challenges:

+A challenge I came across when cleaning the data was the ingredients labels had different names for the same type of pepper.
+An example of this would be the infamous ghost pepper.
+Another name for the ghost pepper is bhuk jolokia.
+Another example is the hatch chiles.
+While some would argue they are different because of where they are grown, for the purpose of this project, hatch chiles are synonymous with Anaheim peppers or New Mexico chiles.

 ## Content-based vs Collaborative Filtering: